 Our unique approach to family law focuses on finding creative and constructive solutions to our clients’ legal matters through negotiation rather than pursuing more expensive, time-consuming, stressful, and embattled courtroom litigation.
 By working in such a manner, we aim to leave our clients and their families in a much more protected financial situation moving forward, able to maintain relationships as co-parents in order to better raise their children, and with an understanding that we are laying the foundation for success not just for today, but for years into the future.

-To speak with our legal team today in a comprehensive and confidential case assessment regarding your divorce, any kind of post-divorce modification or enforcement matter, or any other kind of family law issue you may be facing, please contact us online, or through our Morristown, NJ office at (973) 710-4366.
+To speak with our legal team today in a strategic planning session regarding your divorce, any kind of post-divorce modification or enforcement matter, or any other kind of family law issue you may be facing, please contact us online, or through our Morristown, NJ office at (973) 710-4366.